privacycg/CHIPS/README.md

 Cookie: __Host-locationid=187;
 ```

 This allows `embed.maps.com` to know the user's preferred location for `shoes.com`, which can be used for server-side rendering of their map, resulting in end users seeing a faster-loading map which remembers their preferred store location.
-However, this unpartitioned cookie could also include cross-site identifiers that let `embed.maps.com`.
+However, this unpartitioned cookie could also include cross-site identifiers that let `embed.maps.com` track user activity across top-level sites.

 #### After unpartitioned third-party cookies are blocked